The Repository pattern in Go: a painless way to simplify your service logic

 MySQL transactions implementation

-Let’s compare it with MySQL implementation, where we designed models in a better way.
-Even if the way of implementation is similar, the biggest difference is a way of handling transactions.
+Let’s compare it with the MySQL implementation, where we designed models in a better way.
+Even though the implementation approach is similar, the biggest difference is how transactions are handled.

-We use this particular object to call all queries and do a rollback and commit.
+We use this particular object to call all queries and do rollback and commit.

 func (m MySQLHourRepository) UpdateHour(